 Along with dozens of well-preserved Victorian houses, Eureka has done a fine job of finding new uses for its many ornate commercial buildings, most of which have been preserved to house art galleries, cafés, and restaurants in what’s now called Old Town, a half dozen blocks between the waterfront and US-101.
 This historic downtown quarter has a huge number of good places to eat and drink, including Ramone’s Bakery & Café (209 E St., 707/445-2923) and the pub-like Café Waterfront (102 F St., 707/443-9190), serving excellent fish ’n’ chips, chowders, and other fresh seafood right on the harbor.
 And if that’s not enough to sate your appetite, for yet more fish ’n’ chips and a pint or two of ale, head along to the Lost Coast Brewery (1600 Sunset Dr., 707/267-9651).

 Even if you’re just passing through, don’t miss the chance to visit the old mill town of Samoa, across the bay from Eureka but easily reachable via the Hwy-255 bridge.
 On a narrow peninsula between the bay and the open ocean, the unique Samoa Cookhouse (707/442-1659, daily breakfast, lunch, and dinner) was built in 1890 to feed the many hungry men living and working in the “company town” lumber mill here.
 The mill is long gone now, but the cookhouse remains in operation as a sort of living history center, packed with logging memorabilia and blue-collar character.
-So take a seat at one of the 20-foot-long tables (redwood, of course, covered in checkered oilcloth), soak up the history, and dig into the family-style feasts (all-you-can-eat!).
+So take a seat at one of the long redwood tables, covered in checkered oilcloth, soak up the history, and dig into the family-style feasts (all-you-can-eat!).
 There are no menus, just huge platters of food at reasonable prices.